A Generalization of von Neumann's Reduction from the Assignment Problem to Zero-Sum Games: Introduction

 \begin{enumerate} \item If $A$ is arbitrary, but $b$ and $c$ are strictly positive. \item If $b$ and $c$ are arbitrary, but $A$ is nonnegative. \end{enumerate}

 A wide range of applications are covered by these two extensions.
-The allocation of scarce resources, including classic economic scenarios such as the diet problem or farm planning, can be modelled with LPs which typically have all components of $A$, $b$, and $c$ positive \citep[][Chapter~11]{Chva83a}, as required by the first extension.
+The allocation of scarce resources, including classic economic scenarios such as the diet problem (via its dual LP) or farm planning, can be modelled with LPs which typically have all components of $A$, $b$, and $c$ positive \citep[][Chapter~11]{Chva83a}, as required by the first extension.
 Additional applications are covered by the second extension, e.g., the transportation problem which is equivalent to $b$-matching, a direct generalization of the assignment problem \citep[][Chapter~21]{Schr03a}.
+In fact, the setting of LPs with positive $b$ and~$c$ corresponds to production planning scenarios and gives rise to a natural game-theoretic interpretation extending \citeauthor{vNeu53a}'s hide-and-seek game, as we discuss in \Cref{sec:productionapplication}.
+We call the resulting game the \emph{production planning game}.

 We leave the open problem of giving a complete generalization.
-We believe this will require a substantially new approach, since we seem to have extended von Neumann's idea as far as was possible.
+We believe this will require a substantially new approach, since we seem to have fully extended von Neumann's idea of rescaling.
 Our results include:

-\begin{enumerate} \item We cover larger classes of linear programs, beyond the assignment problem, that capture many important applications. \item Our generalization even covers linear programs whose primal is unbounded (and hence dual is infeasible). \item Our reduction carves out the exact reason why the hide-and-seek game uses the reciprocals of the assignment values for the payments. \item Our generalization is valid for linear programs in real numbers. \end{enumerate}
+\begin{enumerate} \item We cover larger classes of linear programs, beyond the assignment problem, that capture many important applications. \item Our generalization even covers linear programs whose primal is unbounded (and hence dual is infeasible). \item Our reduction carves out the exact reason why the hide-and-seek game uses the reciprocals of the assignment values for the payments. \end{enumerate}

 Finally, since the reduced game always has a well-defined value, achieved by maximin strategies, it offers a new perspective on LP pairs, one of which is unbounded.
-The game-theoretic world allows us to distinguish such LPs; this can be interpreted as a degree of (in)feasibility, see \Cref{rem:DegreeOfInfeasibility}.
+The game-theoretic world allows us to distinguish such LPs; this can be interpreted as a degree of (in)feasibility, see \Cref{sec:posvectors}.

 \paragraph{Related Work} Some previous work has proposed other generalizations of \citeauthor{vNeu53a}'s hide-and-seek game.
-However, in contrast to our paper, none of these generalizations provides a reduction between linear programs and zero-sum games.
+However, in contrast to our paper, none of these provides a reduction between linear programs and zero-sum games.